 - An intuitive GUI

-Not a big list, but broken down it’s quite the workload, and that’s without some of the ‘what-if?’ features that I’m sensibly leaving for a potential 2.0.
+Not a big list, but broken down it’s quite the workload, and that’s without some of the ‘what-if?’ features that I’m sensibly leaving for a prospective version 2.0.